fabiospampinato/cash/README.md

 ![https://travis-ci.org/kenwheeler/cash.svg?branch=master](https://travis-ci.org/kenwheeler/cash.svg?branch=master)

 #Cash
-*An absurdly small jQuery alternative for modern browsers*
+*An absurdly small jQuery alternative for modern browsers (IE9+)*

-Cash is a small library (approximately 7.6KB minified) for modern browsers that provides jQuery style syntax to wrap modern Vanilla JS features.
+Cash is a small library (approximately 7.6KB minified) for modern browsers (Chrome, Firefox, Safari and Internet Explorer 9+) that provides jQuery style syntax to wrap modern Vanilla JS features.
 It allows developers to use the jQuery syntax they already know, and utilizes modern browser features to minimize the codebase.
 100% feature parity with jQuery isn't a goal, but cash comes helpfully